krakenrf/krakensdr_doa/README.md

 Once you've set the frequency, you can connect your antennas.
 Then click on the `Spectrum` tab.
 Ensure that the signal is there, and is not overloading.
 If it looks like the spectrum is overloaded, reduce the gain.
 Take note of an appropriate squelching threshold for the signal.
 </details>

+## Software Quick Start

+1) Press start and the code will begin running.
+2) Enter your desired center frequency and click on "Update Receiver Parameters" to tune and calibrate on that frequency.
+3) Enter your antenna array configuration details in the "DoA Configuration" card.
+4) Set the VFO-0 bandwidth to the bandwidth of your signal.
+5) Open the "Spectrum" button and ensure that your signal of interest is active and selected by the VFO-0 window.
+If it is a bursty signal, determine an appropriate squelching power, and enter it back into the VFO-0 squelch settings in the confuration screen.
+6) Open the DOA Estimation tab to see DOA info.
+7) Connect to the Android App for map visualization (See Android Instructions - coming later)

+You can also 'click to tune' in the spectrum.
+Either by clicking on the spectrum graph or the waterfall at the frequency of interest.

 ## Manual Installation from a fresh OS